-Just as many people in El Salvador say CRIPDES has been a school for them where they have learned about issues that affect them and how to take action, so too US-El Salvador Sister Cities is a school for people in the United States to learn and become empowered to be leaders for change in their communities and globally.
+Just as many people in El Salvador see CRIPDES as a school where they can learn about issues that affect them and how to take action, so too do people in the United States look to US-El Salvador Sister Cities as a place to learn and become empowered to create change both in their communities and on a global level.
 Our committees and National Members are made up of people who are actively organizing in their local area around issues that are important to them, as well as advocating for their sisters and brothers in El Salvador.

 We support leadership development and local organizing efforts in the United States and El Salvador with our presence, our participation, our voice, and our fundraising.
 We believe these groups are crucial in bringing about positive changes, so we use our strategic relationship with CRIPDES to support such groups in El Salvador and to draw inspiration for such groups in the United States.

 In 2017, we began developing a series of workshops and delegations aimed at bringing the Salvadoran experience of Popular Education to people interested in organizing in their own local community.